wellesley-prog-sys/wasmtime/cranelift/isle/veri/isle_fuzzing/src/ReadMe.md

 - **Inst**: Structure representing an instruction with its name and arguments.
 - **NotAnInst**: Structure representing a non-instruction with its name and arguments.

+## Extractors in ISLE

+We can identify between **internal extractors** and **external extactors**, allowing us to break down terms for more complex pattern matching.
+Stores External Constructors into constructors list and External Extractors in extractors list.

 ## Functions

 - **ident_string**: Helper function to convert an identifier to a string.